Saudia Group In landmark Deal For 105 Airbus Planes - UrduPoint

 - Rapid expansion -

-Aviation contributed $20 billion to the Saudi economy in 2023, according to a report published Monday by the Saudi General Authority for Civil Aviation.
+Aviation contributed $20 billion to the Saudi economy in 2023, according to a report published Monday by GACA.

 "Aviation supports 241,000 jobs, and a further estimated 717,000 jobs in the tourism sector," the report said.